takatux/takatux.github.io/_posts/2022-07-25-Cert-Manager-K8s.md

 kubectl apply -f cluster-issuer.yaml
 ```

-> *you can also create namespace issuer instead of clusterIssuer if need*
+> *you can also create namespace issuer instead of clusterIssuer if needed*
 >

 ### Utilize Cluster Issuer